hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 To think of it, no idea..
 Depends on how compiler uses it (:

 [17:21:25](#V_iFXdP8GspK0ewRmlItpZn1WPBi4hL_pJWWVQXSOPA) <hiiamboris (NOT THIS ONE)>:
 Let me guess.
-You wanted to bloat your exe with random junk to make it big and solid looking? Ì†ΩÌ∏É
+You wanted to bloat your exe with random junk to make it big and solid looking? üòÉ

 [18:04:24](#qmUD2aXV093QQTeyiXjXj5TTv0ZQDctTX633TpyMHEw) <ams02468 (ams02468)>:
 No I'm trying to make something like sfx